 The Woodside Link connects Houghton Regis and the Dunstable industrial estates to the M1 junction 11a.

 The A5 through Dunstable is being 'detrunked' to take heavy goods vehicles away from the town centres.

 The Woodside Link road will provide access to a new development area (link opens in new window) north of Houghton Regis, where 5,600 new homes are to be built and 30 hectares of employment land developed by 2031.

 It is part of the Dunstable Town Centre Masterplan, which includes the Highways Agency’s A5-M1 Link (North Dunstable Bypass) (link opens in new window) and The Busway (link opens in new window).
 It is 2.9km long (1.8 miles).
 Parkside Drive is scheduled to open on 5 May, 2017.

-The A5-M1 Link (Dunstable Northern Bypass) (link opens in new window) will be open soon.
+The A5-M1 Link (Dunstable Northern Bypass) (link opens in new window) opened on 11 May 2017.
 It's a dual carriageway which connects the M1 at the new junction 11a north of Luton, to the A5 at Thorn Turn north of Dunstable.

-It will run between the A5 (at Thorn Turn, just north of its existing junction with the A505) and the M1 at a new Junction 11A (to the south of the existing Toddington Motorway Services Area).
+It runs between the A5 (at Thorn Turn, just north of its existing junction with the A505) and the M1 at a new Junction 11A (to the south of the existing Toddington Motorway Services Area).

-The A5-M1 Link will increase accessibility between Milton Keynes and M1 Junction 9, making journey times shorter and more reliable for vehicles travelling a long distance.
+The A5-M1 Link increases accessibility between Milton Keynes and M1 Junction 9, making journey times shorter and more reliable for vehicles travelling a long distance.

-It will reduce congestion on the A5 and take traffic away from local roads in Dunstable and Houghton Regis.
+It reduces congestion on the A5 and take traffic away from local roads in Dunstable and Houghton Regis.

 It was being constructed by Highways England.

 Cost and funding

 The Secretary of State for Transport approved the Woodside Link by granting a Development Consent Order (link opens in new window) on 30 September 2014.

-We secured a £20m funding contribution from SEMLEP’s Local Growth Deal (link opens in new window), as well as £5m from the Government's Local Pinch Point Fund (link opens in new window), and £1m in developer contributions (link opens in new window).
+We secured a £20m funding contribution from SEMLEP’s Local Growth Deal (link opens in new window), as well as £5m from government's Local Pinch Point Fund (link opens in new window), and £1m in developer contributions (link opens in new window).